pybraries/pybraries/docs/readme.rst

 Pybraries is a Python wrapper for the libraries.io API.

-Use it to subscribe to and unsubscribe from upates to packages on any package manager.
+Use it to subscribe to and unsubscribe from updates to open source packages.

-You can also use pybraries to find information about many aspects related to repos and packages.
+You can also use pybraries to find information about many aspects of open source packages and repositories.

+This release is a pre-alpha.
+Pybraries is functional but bugs and breaking changes are likely.

 Quick Start
 -----------